Air transports of heads of state and government: United States

 The callsign of any aircraft is regular if it is not currently carrying the President or vice-president.
 The callsign of any military aircraft that currently carries the President is called that military branch name followed by "One", such as Army One, Air Force One, Navy One, or Marine One (which is typically associated with a helicopter).
 The callsign of any military aircraft that currently carries the Vice President is called that military branch name followed by "Two", such as Air Force Two, Coast Guard Two, or Marine Two (which is typically associated with a helicopter).
-In the one instance that the President traveled on a private aircraft its callsign was Executive One, and Vice President Rockefeller's private Gulfstream was Executive Two when he was on board during his term of office.
+In the one instance that the President traveled on a private aircraft its callsign was Executive One, and Vice President Nelson Rockefeller's private Gulfstream was Executive Two when he was on board during his term of office.

 In addition, the US military maintains separate fleets of Boeing C-40 Clippers (Boeing 737-700), C-37As (Gulfstream V) and C-37Bs (Gulfstream G550) for use by government officials, Members of Congress and the White House.
 These may have different liveries than the Loewy design.